-- 21.1.1 Ships and offshore installations equipped with the position-keeping system/automated control system for power equipment of position mooring or thruster assisted position mooring systems are assigned with one of the following distinguishing marks: - .1 POSIMOOR-FIX for ships and offshore installations equipped with the position-keeping system and complying with the requirements of Section 4 "Position-Keeping Systems and Components Thereof", Part III "Equipment, Arrangements and Outfit of MODU/FOP" of the Rules for the Classification, Construction and Equipment of MODU/FOP or Section 4 "Position-Keeping Systems", Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable; - .2 POSIMOOR for ships and offshore installations equipped with the automated control system for power equipment of position mooring systems and complying, in addition to 21.1.1.1, with the requirements specified in 9.1 9.3, Part XV "Automation" of these Rules or Section 8, Part XIV "Automation" of the Rules for the Classification, Construction and Equipment of MODU/FOP or Section 8, Part XV "Automation" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable; - .3 POSIMOOR-TA for ships and offshore installations, equipped with the automated control system for power equipment of thruster assisted position mooring systems and complying, in addition to 21.1.1.1 and 21.1.1.1.2, with the requirements specified in 9.4 and applicable requirements of Section 8, Part XV "Automation" of these Rules or Sections 7 and 8, Part XIV "Automation" of the Rules for the Classification, Construction and Equipment of MODU/FOP or Sections 8 and 9, Part XV "Automation" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable.
+- 21.1.1 Ships and offshore installations equipped with the position-keeping system/automated control system for power equipment of position mooring or thruster assisted position mooring systems are assigned with one of the following distinguishing marks: - .1 POSIMOOR-FIX for ships and offshore installations equipped with the position-keeping system and complying with the requirements of Section 4 "Position-Keeping Systems and Components Thereof", Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of MODU or Section 4 "Position-Keeping Systems", Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable; - .2 POSIMOOR for ships and offshore installations equipped with the automated control system for power equipment of position mooring systems and complying, in addition to 21.1.1.1, with the requirements specified in 9.1 9.3, Part XV "Automation" of these Rules or Section 8, Part XIV "Automation" of the Rules for the Classification and Construction of MODU or Section 8, Part XV "Automation" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable; - .3 POSIMOOR-TA for ships and offshore installations, equipped with the automated control system for power equipment of thruster assisted position mooring systems and complying, in addition to 21.1.1.1 and 21.1.1.2, with the requirements specified in 9.4 and applicable requirements of Section 8, Part XV "Automation" of these Rules or Sections 7 and 8, Part XIV "Automation" of the Rules for the Classification and Construction of MODU or Sections 8 and 9, Part XV "Automation" of the Rules for the Classification and Construction of Floating Offshore Oil-and-Gas Product Units (FPU), as applicable.

-- 21.2.1 To assign the distinguishing marks according to 21.1, the technical documentation in the scope specified in Section 4, Part I "Classification" (as applicable) and Section 4, Part III "Equipment, Arrangements and Outfit of MODU/FOP" of the Rules for the Classification, Construction and Equipment of MODU/FOP shall be submitted to the Register for review and approval (agreement). - 21.2.2 Arrangements, equipment and component parts of the position-keeping/position mooring systems, which belong to the items of the RS technical supervision, shall have RS certificates.
+- 21.2.1 To assign the distinguishing marks according to 21.1, the technical documentation in the scope specified in Section 4, Part I "Classification" (as applicable) and Section 4, Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of MODU shall be submitted to the Register for review and approval (agreement). - 21.2.2 Arrangements, equipment and component parts of the position-keeping/position mooring systems, which belong to the items of the RS technical supervision, shall have RS certificates.